This post may contain affiliate links.

 Gundel sits just outside the City Zoo.
 And once when the President of Turkey visited and security men were everywhere, a python happened to escape from the zoo.
 I’m fairly sure it was after a Gundel pancake rather than the Turkish President but of course speculation is rampant.

-I’ll just name a few celebrities who have patronized Gundel (besides the python.
-Oh, and once an emu escaped from the zoo, too.)
+I’ll just name a few celebrities who have patronized Gundel.
+Besides the python.

 - Queen Elizabeth II of Great Britain

 - Hillary Rodham Clinton

 Gundel Restaurant is located at Budapest, Gundel Károly út 4, 1146 Hungary.
 Tel: 36 1 889 8111.
 Reservations recommended.

 Casual But Delicious – Es Bisztro in the Kempinski Hotel

 Es Bisztro is on my list of good date night restaurants in Budapest because it’s casual, lively and because the name ‘Es‘ means ‘And.’
 How can you not like a bistro named ‘And.’
 But that’s not the main reason.

 It’s unique because the restaurant’s specialty is hairy pig.
 Seriously.
 It’s a Hungarian breed of pig called Mangalica with long curly hair and meat that somehow has unsaturated fat – or so I was told, though I’m not completely convinced.

 How can you not bond with your carnivore-loving partner over a unique dining experience like that?
 (If you’re a vegetarian, I sincerely apologize for mentioning this.
 Seriously.)